yuky2020/gait_analysis_usingNoir-Camera/README.md

-# Gait Analysis using opencv-python 3.4 on a webcam/video
+# Gait Analysis using opencv-python 3.4 on a Raspberry Pi with NOIR Camera

 Gait analysis is analysing an individual by their walking pattern and turns out to be a reliable indentification source.
 As it turns out, it is as reliable and unique as one's fingerprint and retina scan.